What Is a Solutions Architect? Role, Skills, Salary & Career Path

 The title covers a wide spectrum.
 In some organizations, a solutions architect is primarily a pre-sales professional who designs proposed solutions for prospective customers before a deal is signed.
 In others, the role is a delivery function responsible for architectural decisions throughout implementation.
 In cloud-focused companies, it may be almost entirely focused on infrastructure design in AWS, Azure, or GCP.
 What these variations share is the core mandate: bridging the gap between what a technology platform can do and what a specific organization needs it to do.

-📌 TL;DR — Key Takeaways
+TL;DR — Key Takeaways

-• Solutions architects design technical solutions to business problems, bridging technology and commercial requirements
+• Solutions architects design technical solutions to business problems, bridging technology and commercial requirements.

-• Three main types: pre-sales (sells solutions), delivery (implements them), and cloud (infrastructure design)
+• Three main types: pre-sales (sells solutions), delivery (implements them), and cloud (infrastructure design).

-• Career path: Software Engineer → Senior Engineer → Solutions Architect → Principal/Chief Architect
+• Career path: Software Engineer → Senior Engineer → Solutions Architect → Principal/Chief Architect.

-• Top certifications: AWS SAA, Azure Solutions Architect Expert, TOGAF
+• Top certifications: AWS SAA, Azure Solutions Architect Expert, TOGAF.

-• Critical role in enterprise RFPs — designs and signs off on the proposed technical approach
+• Critical role in enterprise RFPs — designs and signs off on the proposed technical approach.

-The Three Types of Solutions Architect
+What Are the Three Types of Solutions Architect?

 The architecture space uses several overlapping titles that describe genuinely different scopes and audiences.

-| Commercial involvement | High — often in pre-sales context | Low — primarily internal | High — linked to IT strategy and investment |
+Commercial involvement: High — linked to IT strategy and investment

 In practice, the lines between these roles blur at the boundaries, and many professionals move between them over the course of their careers.
-Solutions architects who broaden their scope toward organizational technology strategy often transition into enterprise architecture; those who go deeper into code and system design move toward software architecture.

 What Does a Solutions Architect Do Day-to-Day?